babel/website/docs/v7-migration.md

 ## Option parsing

 Babel's config options are stricter than in Babel 6.
-Where a comma-separated list for presets, e.g. `"presets": 'es2015, es2016'` technically worked before, it will now fail and need to be changed to an array [#5463](https://github.com/babel/babel/pull/5463).
+Where a comma-separated list for presets, e.g. `"presets": 'es2015, es2016'` technically worked before, it will now fail and needs to be changed to an array [#5463](https://github.com/babel/babel/pull/5463).

 Note this does not apply to the CLI, where `--presets es2015,es2016` will certainly still work.